Direct access family law barristers.

 Send a brief

 A short description of the proceedings, the next hearing and the issues.
-Please contact the clerks by email or through the brief form.
+Contact the clerks by email or through the brief form.

 Clerk shortlists counsel